ttaranov/atlaskit-mk-2/docs/guides/12-definition-of-done.md

 # Definition of done

-When contributing, please ensure to follow and complete our definition of done before submitting your PR.
+When contributing, please ensure This definition of done represents the acceptance criteria that are common to every pull request.
+Everything in this checklist needs to be ticked off before the pull request is merged to the master branch.

 ## 1. Reviewed
 --------------
 * Approval by a AK components maintainer

-* Code Review
+* Code review by a AK components maintainer

 * Design review of examples on the AK website (in PR)